fafsa prep for parents

 The Free Application for Federal Student Aid (FAFSA) must be completed by students applying for state, federal, and institutional financial aid.
 Even if you don't think your child will qualify for need-based financial aid, he should still complete the FAFSA to be eligible for student loans.
 The FAFSA can be completed online at www.fafsa.ed.gov as soon as possible after January 1st of the year for which your child is requesting aid.
+(Please note: Beginning in 2016, students will be able to file the FAFSA starting in October instead of the following January.)
 Here are the steps you and your child should take when preparing to submit the FAFSA.

 Find out the FAFSA priority deadline for your child's college.
 Financial aid is awarded on a first-come, first-served basis.
 Therefore, it is crucial to submit the FAFSA in a timely manner.
 Many priority deadlines are as early as February.
 Although priority deadlines do not affect a student's eligibility for federal student loans, if your child doesn't file early, he may miss out on possible aid opportunities such as money awarded directly from the institution.

 File your taxes.
-Since the FAFSA requires current tax information, try to file your taxes early.
+Since the current FAFSA requires recent tax information, try to file your taxes early.
 If you can't, your child can still submit the FAFSA using estimated taxes.
 Just keep in mind that once taxes are filed, he must update his FAFSA using the FAFSA IRS Data Retrieval process.
+(Please note: Beginning with the 2017–18 FAFSA, students will be able to report income information from an earlier tax year.)

 Complete FAFSA on the Web Worksheet.
 If your child is filing the FAFSA online, be sure to complete the FAFSA on the Web Worksheet in order to organize information.
 This worksheet allows you to read and complete the questions before entering information online.
 The questions are listed in the same order as they appear on the website.